PBS-Foundation/builder-registry/README.md

 ## Motivation

-Under ePBS, proposers will be able to choose which builders they accept trustless payments from.
+Under ePBS, proposers will be able to choose which builders they accept bids from.
 A curated list helps them query for builders that comply with their specific requirements.

 The Builder Registry provides: